You think he'd* be more impressed, Revit 2019 running on a Surface Go!

 Interesting that it seems AutoCAD handles this setup better, locking the tablet as it uses the GTX card.
 Revit is stroppier sometimes causing the GTX card to disconnect irrespective of the override settings.
 Seems odd but launching AutoCAD to force the card use, then starting Revit can help with this.

-Update: I have found sliding the power mode slider back to “Balanced” (when running on battery) seems to make this more stable.
+Update: I have found sliding the power mode slider back to “Balanced” from “Performance” (when running on battery) completely cured this.
+The Revit app override reliably sets the machine to “Performance” when it starts.

 The clipboard tablet has a useful life of about three or four hours when not docked.
 That is fine, for reading etc, but the catch is it doesn't recharge from the base until you connect back to mains power.
 It would be better if the base could boost itself back to maximum from the battery in the base when mains power is not present.
 However, the system does do a good job of balancing battery use between base and clipboard reporting each capacity separately in the power monitor panel.